digitranslab/jumpstart/docs/versioned_docs/version-2.27.0/user-authentication/sso/github.md

 Lastly, enter **Client Id** and **Client Secret** in GitHub manage SSO page and save.

-The GitHub sign-in button will now be available in your ToolJet login screen.
+The GitHub sign-in button will now be available in your JumpStart login screen.

 :::info
 Should configure `Host Name` if you are using GitHub Enterprise self hosted.
-Host name should be a URL and should not ends with `/`, example: `https://github.tooljet.com`
+Host name should be a URL and should not ends with `/`, example: `https://github.jumpstart.com`
 :::

 ## Setting default SSO